Genetic studies on Sinhalese: MtDNA of Sinhalese

 Haplogroup M represents the dispersal of modern humans around 60.000 years ago along the southern Asian coastline following a southern coastal route across Arabia and India to reach Australia short after.

 Haplogroup U7 is considered a West Eurasian–specific mtDNA haplogroup, believed to have originated in the Black Sea area approximately 30,000 years ago.
 In South Asia, U7 occurs in about 12% in Gujarat, while for the whole of India its frequency stays around 2%, and 5% in Pakistan.
 In the Vedda people of Sri Lanka it reaches its highest frequency of 13.33% (subclade U7a).
 It is speculated that large-scale immigration carried these mitochondrial haplogroups into India.

+Chaubey states that "considerable number of maternal lineages of Sri Lanka is shared with India, more precisely with southern part of India."